-This fault indicates that the GPS Receiver front-end RF local oscillator synthesizer has failed.
+This fault indicates that the local oscillator synthesizer has failed.
 This condition should not normally occur unless the unit is subjected to out-of-specification environmental conditions.
 Otherwise, this is a fatal fault.
 Please contact EndRun Customer Support.

 GPS Reference Time (REF)